Using the eRockets Prusa i3 MK3 printer

 * Using the menu system, preheat the extruder and bed for the material being used (e.g., PLA, ABS, PETG.)

 * Once preheated, load filament if not already loaded.

 * Using the menu system, load the .gcode from the SD card.

-* The printer will go through a start up sequence and then move to printing the file.
+* The printer steps through a start up sequence and then moves to printing the file.

 * Keep an eye on the print, particularly for the first few layers to make sure it is adhering to the bed.

-* When the printer is finished, lift the magnetic PEI sheet off the printer, bend slightly to loosen the print.
-Remove print and any extraneous filament on the sheet.
+* When the print completes, lift the magnetic PEI sheet off the printer, bend to loosen the print.
+Remove the print and any extraneous filament on the sheet.